 - A map or GPS download of the trail

-- A lightweight hiking chair (you’ll be grateful to put your legs up after the first day I can assure you!)
+- A lightweight hiking chair like the Helinox Chair Zero (you’ll be grateful to put your legs up after the first day I can assure you!)

 - A first aid kit – including a snake bite kit, ibuprofen, rehydration salts etc